the-watchmaker/arathia-saga-chatgpt/README.md

 Each layers are then oraganized into different ChatGPT sessions and connected using "connection" prompts.
 This is due to an issue where the accuracy deteriorate in a single session.
 For example, plots can affect tiny description of a chapter even though you are not supposed to reveal it at that time.

+## Milestone
+- To create the first iteration of the entire story (500 pages) within an hour.

 ## Technical Challenges